Eyob721/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 - 2-add_nodeint.c
   - a function that adds a new node at the beginning of a listint_t list.
   - returns the address of the new node.

+- 3-add_nodeint_end.c
+  - a function that adds a new node at the end of a listint_t list.
+  - returns the address of the new node.